aileot/nvim-laurel/README.md

        "aileot/nvim-laurel", {
        -- v0.6.0 <= {version} < v0.7.0
        version = "~v0.6.0",
+       -- if you set `defaults.lazy` to true. lazy = false,
+       -- or some triggers to add nvim-laurel to &rtp. ft = "fennel",
        build = function(opts)
          -- Tip: Otherwise, lazy.nvim could miss to generate -- help tags file probably because nvim-laurel does